- A Guide to Chemotherapy

 - More information from your American Cancer Society

-Hair loss (alopecia) can be distressing.
+Hair loss can be distressing.
 But not all chemo drugs will make you lose your hair.
 Some people have mild thinning that only they notice.
-Your doctor will be able to tell you if your chemo is likely to make you lose your hair.
+Your doctor will be able to tell you if your chemo is likely to cause hair loss.